sabriades/sabriades/README.md

 ["Elena - Daily Self Care" for iOS](https://apps.apple.com/it/app/elena-daily-self-care/id6478217697?l=en-GB), project developed in a team of five people.
 Role: App Artist, App Developer.

 ["Space Lover" - endless runner 2D game (in Pixel Art) for iOS](https://apps.apple.com/it/app/space-lover/id6502843568), project developed in a team of four people.
-Role: Game Artist, Game Developer.
+Role: Game Artist.

 ["iBreathe - Relax and Breathe (app copy)](https://github.com/sabriades/iBreatheRepo), THIS IS NOT AN ORIGINAL PROJECT!
 THIS IS JUST A COPY FOR LEARNING PURPOSES.